-They are not more than thousand people living in an arid land, scattered in small camps that move constantly, following the seasons.
+They are not more than a thousand people living in an arid land, scattered in small camps that move constantly, following the seasons.

-Like all other hunters-gatherers they’re nomadic, don’t breed animals, don’t cultivate crops.
+Like all other hunter-gatherers they’re nomadic, don’t breed animals, don’t cultivate crops.
 They get from the Nature what they need in order to feed and heal themselves.
 Their society is highly egalitarian: every member of the community owns the same rights over the whole land and is free to move around as he likes in order to hunt.

 Their language (Hadzane) is highly resembling the click-language of the Bushman living in Southern Africa, but recent studies state that there is no connection between the two languages.